Alice Mason (artist): Death and legacy

 From insufficient recognition in her lifetime, often reserved for her male contemporaries, Mason would say, "I'll be famous when I'm dead."
 Mason remained quite active until her last years of life, exhibiting frequently in gallery shows and having institutions, like the Whitney and Brooklyn Museum, acquire her work.

 In 1958, the body of Mason's son Jo was found in Puget Sound in Washington, after he had been missing for five months.
 After the death of her son, Mason struggled with depression and alcoholism.
 After multiple attempts at rehabilitation, she died in New York City in 1971.
-She was interred at Milford Cemetery in Milford, Connecticut.

 Two years after her death, the Whitney Museum of American Art hosted a retrospective exhibition of her works.
 Her work is included in many museum and public collections, including the Hirshhorn Museum, the Newark Museum, the Metropolitan Museum of Art, the Museum of Modern Art, and the Rhode Island School of Design Museum.

 The Emily Mason and Alice Trumbull Mason Foundation was established in 2019, stewarding the legacies of Mason and her daughter, Emily.
 In May 2020, Rizzoli published the first comprehensive introduction to Mason's remarkable life and career, "Alice Trumbull Mason: A Pioneer of Abstraction."
 This monograph details Mason's artistic process, painting style, activism, printmaking, poetry, and letters.

 Artistic style

 Mason's intimate and experimental abstractions began in a biomorphic style and became increasingly geometric over time.
 She called what became her signature style "architectural abstraction," which she said was about "painting a positive, architectural construction […] It is building and not destroying."
 As New York Times critic Holland Cotter observed, Mason's paintings show how "rigorous, stimulating, and accessible" abstraction can be.

-In 2020, Roberta Smith of the New York Times wrote of Mason's trajectory, "The forms on her small canvases mutated with unusual variety and momentum between the biomorphic and geometric (the latter ultimately won out).
+In 2020, Roberta Smith of The New York Times wrote of Mason's trajectory, "The forms on her small canvases mutated with unusual variety and momentum between the biomorphic and geometric (the latter ultimately won out).
 In other words, the initial influence of Kandinsky (and also Joan Miró) gave way to that of Piet Mondrian, on whose legacy she built with an originality that few other American painters have equaled."